AdrS/cpp-debugging/README.md

   ...
 ```

-Pass the name of an example to run
+Pass the name of an example to run.

 ```
 $ ./cursed_binary dereference-null-pointer